Festify/cordova-spotify/README.md

 ## Stability

 This plugin is currently in development, but will be used in the new [Festify](https://github.com/Festify/app).
 So once Festify is out, you can assume this library to be reasonably stable.
 We will try to fix bugs as soon as we find them.

-PRs welcome!
+## Contributing

+Pull requests are very welcome!
+Please use the [gitmoji](https://gitmoji.carloscuesta.me/) style for commit messages.

 ## Installation